zeek/spicy/doc/programming/parsing.rst

     available parsers that it prints with the ``--list-parsers`` option.

-``%port = PORT_VALUE``
+``%port = PORT_VALUE [&originator|&responder]``
-    A :ref:`type_port` to associate this unit with.
+    A :ref:`type_port` to associate this unit with, optionally including a direction to limit its use to the corresponding side.
     This property has no built-in effect, but host applications may make use of the information to decide which unit type to use for parsing a connection's payload.

 Units support some further properties for other purposes, which we introduce in the corresponding sections.